 A 21st Century Service Corps, Nevada Conservation Corps harnesses the energy and idealism of volunteers and youth to serve public lands and communities.
-The NCC provides valuable resource management services in the form of low-cost restoration crews and conservation internships, while providing professional development for youth, veterans and others seeking careers in conservation and land management.
+Since 1999, as a federally funded AmeriCorps program, the NCC provides valuable resource management services in the form of restoration crews and conservation internships, while providing professional development for youth, veterans and others seeking careers in conservation and land management.

 The Institute’s Research Associate Program recruits qualified professionals—college graduates, graduate students, and experienced professionals—to design and implement field-based environmental management programs and projects.
 Research Associates provide technical assistance, research, analysis and data to support the conservation and management of natural and cultural resource in the West.

 The Great Basin Institute enhances community engagement through our Interpretive Association at the Galena Creek Visitors Center, Taylor Creek Visitor Center, and the Tallac Historic Site, facilities jointly managed USDA Forest Service and at Galena, with Washoe County.
 GBI offers community activities and events, field studies for schools, and day and residential outdoor education programs for students and the visiting public.

 The International Conservation Volunteer Exchange is a volunteer and internship program for international participants who wish to collaborate on natural resource projects and accredited course work on public lands throughout the American West and abroad.
 The program offers opportunities to serve on teams or individually on publicly managed lands, from mangrove inventories in Costa Rica to wildlife monitoring at Lake Tahoe.